Tournedos/ML-Project-2/README.md

 Under "Optogenetics" you will find the "ATR+" and "ATR-" subfolders.
 ATR+ means that the optogenetic systems in the worm neurons were functional.
 ATR- is the control.
 Here, the csv files have an additional column "Light_Pulse", which is 1 when the light was turned on.
 Can you find worm personalities, i.e., persistent differences between worms, including in response to the light stimulus?
 Here is a related reference

 Drug = Terbinafine

+# Preprocessing for Optogenetics
+ATR+/- only covers worms from larvae to young adults, Not till death Everything else is fair to pool, except the second drug (whose name I forget), we’d like to see whether you can distinguish it from control

+--> so we can take ou the estimation of the worm's death (since still alive in the end)